Genu Varum & Bow Leg Correction inPune

 Treating Underlying Conditions:

-• Guided growth surgery using small plates or screws
+• Guided growth surgery using small plates or screws to gradually correct bowing

 Supportive Care